KilianKilmister/quest-classbased-objectstructure-poc/docs/README.md

 The ChildCache-Object allows for some basic caching.
 It's based on an independent class outside the inheritance tree as a refracturing measure.
 It works as a mixin of sort and is created when first needed.
-So objects without any children don't try to start caching
+So objects without any children don't try to start caching.
 It's not really supposed to be directly accessed but works as an extension of the base-class.
 Its methods being mainly used by the parent object. and serving as a Node to quickly easily connect (grand-)children to their respective